weglide/protocol-rs/README.md

 # performance-rs

 Load tests for data serving via `axum` using different protocol.
-Given some clients that periodically want to request a list of around 500 strings.
+Given some clients that periodically want to request a list of around 500 strings, what is the best way to server them.

 ## HTTP

-Always 5000 users making http request every 500ms.
+Always 5k users making http request every 500ms.

 ```sh
 k6 run k6-rest-rest.js